chrislacy/ActionLauncherApi/README.md

  * Load Action Launcher 3 (you *must* be using version 3.3 or later).
 * Ensure your wallpaper is set as the live wallpaper.
 * Ensure Action Launcher's wallpaper extraction mode is enabled (Settings -> Quicktheme -> Theme -> Wallpaper).
+* As you're integrating the API, be sure to turn on Settings -> Help -> Advanced -> Live wallpaper API debug in Action Launcher 3.
+By doing so, you will enable a debug mode where pressing the voice search button on the search bar will trigger a request to your app for the latest `LiveWallpaperInfo` data.

 Demo